Vivaan-d/PreciseTools/README.md

 <img src="https://tahj-s.github.io/Precise-Tools-Pack/MD-pack/MD-Pack%201.png" width="1000">

-- All Tools are located on the Taskbar.
-If the Taskbar has not fully loaded. then check your internet connection and make sure you have good internet speed
+- All Tools are located on the Navigation Bar.
+If the navigation bar has not fully loaded, refresh the page.
+On websites by Tahjae, the navigation bar will NOT work.

 <div align="center">